If you’re planning on coming to Alaska to fish, you’ll want to be familiar with the different types of salmon that you’ll be able to catch.

 The same principle is the reason why kings are usually reddish-pink or orange-red.
 Their diet is mostly zooplankton, small crustaceans, and shrimp, all of which contain a chemical called astaxanthin that gives them that reddish hue.

-Some chinook salmon, however, do not have the gene that causes them to properly metabolize that chemical, so they remain white.
+Some Chinook Salmon, however, do not have the gene that causes them to properly metabolize that chemical, so they remain white.

-In times past, white chinook were unpopular up here, with most people preferring the red.
+In times past, white Chinook were unpopular up here, with most people preferring the red.
 However, more recently, the tides have changed and the majority now prefers the white.

 Chinook can easily be identified by the black spots on their tails and backs.
 Their gums are also black.

-Kings have an average lifespan of three to seven years, which is longer than some of the other types we’re about to discuss.
+King Salmon have an average lifespan of three to seven years, which is longer than some of the other types we’re about to discuss.

 Every year, Juneau hosts the Golden North Salmon Derby, in which residents compete to catch the heaviest king or coho salmon (which is up next on our list).